iam-baivab/Random-API/README.md

 Contributions are welcome!
 If you have any improvements, suggestions, or bug fixes, please open an issue or submit a pull request.

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Commit your changes (`git commit -am 'Add new feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Create a new pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.